Rational Approximation of Golden Angles: Accelerated Reconstructions for Radial MRI: Methods

 \subsection{In Vivo Experiment}

-To investigate temporal resolution in a more complex scenario, short-axis views of a heart were acquired for a healthy volunteer in expiration after obtaining written informed consent using a real-time radial 2D FLASH (TR/TE = 2.9/1.77 ms, flip angle: 8$^{\circ}$, BWTP: 1.6, RF pulse duration: 0.4 ms, FOV: 320$\times$320 mm$^2$, base resolution: 200 with two-fold oversampling in readout direction) with 18 channels of a combined thorax and spine coil on the same Siemens Vida 3T system as the phantom measurements.
+To investigate temporal resolution in a more complex scenario, short-axis views of a heart were acquired for a healthy volunteer in expiration after obtaining written informed consent and with approval of the local ethics board using a real-time radial 2D FLASH (TR/TE = 2.9/1.77 ms, flip angle: 8$^{\circ}$, BWTP: 1.6, RF pulse duration: 0.4 ms, FOV: 320$\times$320 mm$^2$, base resolution: 200 with two-fold oversampling in readout direction) with 18 channels of a combined thorax and spine coil on a Siemens Skyra 3T system.
 Two datasets were acquired, one with a golden ratio angle of $\psi^1$ and one with the corresponding RAGA sampling using $\psi_{13}^1$ with 754 spokes per pattern and 5 repetitions.

 In a preprocessing step the data was compressed from 18 coils to 8 virtual coils using an SVD \cite{Huang_Magn.Reson.Imaging_2008}.
-Gradient delays were determined and a corrected trajectory is used for reconstruction.
+Gradient delays were determined and the corrected trajectory is used for reconstruction.
 Image reconstruction was performed with RT-NLINV after binning the golden ratio and RAGA sampled datasets retrospectively to 20, 25, 30, and 40 spokes per frame.
+A starting regularization factor $\alpha_0$ of 1, a reduction factor of $1/2$, and a temporal damping of 0.9 were manually selected for the 8 iterations of the RT-NLINV reconstruction.
 In a post-processing step a temporal median filter was applied \cite{Uecker_NMRBiomed._2010} and the FOV was cropped to its central 150$\times$150.

 \FloatBarrier